 What to bring

-In order to determine if you are eligible for rental allowance, please bring the following documents with you for the appointment:
+In order to determine if you are eligible for rental allowance, please bring the following documents with you to the appointment:

-If you do not have a DigiD code, we can assist in applying for one
+If you do not have a DigiD code, we can help you with applying for one.